 The failure to pay penalty is one of the most commonly assessed penalties.
 The penalty does not apply and can be abated or removed if the taxpayer can establish that the failure to pay is due to reasonable cause and not to willful neglect.
+But how do you establish reasonable cause?
 In C1 Design Group, LLC v.
 United States, 1:15-cv-146-CWD (D. Ohio 2016), the court considered the taxpayer’s proof of cash on hand to establish reasonable cause for abating the failure to pay penalty.

 Reasonable Cause for Failure to Pay